-The Clio’s one of the more enjoyable small cars to drive, and its turbocharged TCe petrol engines are nippy and frugal – but it can feel a bit bumpy on rough roads
+The Renault Clio is one of the more enjoyable small cars to drive, and its turbocharged TCe petrol engines are nippy and frugal – but it can feel a bit bumpy on rough roads

-The 0.9-litre TCe petrol models, however, get air-con as standard and are both more powerful and better on fuel than the 1.2-litre model, thanks to having a turbocharger.
-The 90hp TCe petrol is perfect for town driving – it has instant acceleration at city speeds and doesn’t feel out its depth on the motorway.
-It’ll return official fuel economy of 60.1mpg compared to the 50.4mpg the 1.2-litre model will manage.
+The Renault Clio equipped with the 0.9-litre TCe petrol models are perfect for town driving – it has instant acceleration at city speeds and doesn’t feel out its depth on the motorway.
+It’ll return official fuel economy of 60.1mpg.

 The turbo petrol is a peach in town while the diesel has the oomph to deal with the motorway

 For the best fuel economy, of course, you want a diesel.
 The dCi 90hp model returns galactic fuel economy of 91.1mpg, but make sure you’re going to drive enough miles to offset the fact that it costs more than an equivalent petrol.

 The Renault Clio is a car that will always feel at its best in the city, no matter which engine you choose.

 The Renault’s light controls mean it’s easy to drive a low speeds and its tight turning circle gives great manoeuvrability.
 There is a fairly big blind spot to contend with around the rear windscreen, but that’s a problem on most modern small cars, and mid-range Clios come with rear parking sensors that make it less of an issue.
 The most annoying thing is the car’s suspension, which can jiggle you around a bit and never truly seems to settle.
 A Ford Fiesta does a much better job of absorbing bumps.